los7key/garden/docs/tech/security/README.md

 title: Security README
 description: Security README
 date: 2022-05-12
-Last Updated: 2022-08-10
+Last Updated: 2022-08-13
 ---

 Back in August of 2020, I earned an [OSCP](https://www.offensive-security.com/pwk-oscp/) (Offensive Security Certified Professionl) certification.
 This means I completed a course to learn that I can (in some cases) hack[^1] other servers in a controlled environment.
 [Offensive Security](https://www.offensive-security.com/) is the company that offers certifications for various level of difficulty, but OSCP is the golden standard for getting your foot in the door to the cyber security field.
-The certification process is pretty vigorous, at super high level:
+The certification process is pretty vigorous, at a super high level:

 1. Pay money to a company, Offensive Security
 2. They give you study materials, access to the private practice labs, and 1 exam
 3. Study, Study, Study and bonus points for actually completing all the materials[^2]
-4. Take 24 hour long, proctored exam where you have exploit 5 vulnerable servers
+4. Take 24 hour long, proctored exam where you have to exploit 5 vulnerable servers
-5. The following 24 hours are for completing the report complete with screenshots
+5. The following 24 hours are for completing the report, complete with screenshots
 6. Submit the exam and wait for the results

 I got it mostly for fun, as cyber security (and lack thereof) has always been a passion of mine.
 In fact, I had big dreams of one day doing it for a living.
 But first let’s go back..